rasatpc/Fvwm-KISe/README.md

 Download:

-* Version 2.7.1
+* Version 3.0.1
 * https://github.com/rasatpc/Fvwm-KISe/archive/refs/heads/main.zip

 Extract and copy subfolders to ~/.fvwm

-When Fvwm is loaded for the first time, .fvwm/config creates one sub-system file (userExt.sys) which reads the scripts and runs the system.
+When Fvwm is loaded for the first time, .fvwm/config creates a subsystem file (userExt.sys) that reads the scripts and runs the system.

-* Requirements & Dependencies read setup/INSTALL.md
+* Requirements & dependencies read setup/INSTALL.md